 Avoid Nipple Drinkers

 Nipple drinkers are neat gadgets, but if you live in an oven, forget using them, especially the type with those tiny drinker cups.
-The water in the small cups get way too hot and chickens avoid using them.
-Using nipples are just as useless in my opinion.
-The water in the container itself may be cool, but the water sitting in the lines heats up fast, and your birds wont drink enough to stay hydrated.
+The water in the small cups gets way too hot and chickens avoid using them.
+Using nipples is just as useless in my opinion.
+The water in the container itself may be cool, but the water sitting in the lines heats up fast, and your birds won’t drink enough to stay hydrated.

 Remember, the sun moves, either you have to move your drinker to keep it in the shade, or provide water in various locations to assure there is cool water throughout the day.
 Nipple drinkers are not usually movable, they’re meant to be low maintenance, fill ’em and leave ’em… which is exactly why they’re not used on my farm.